AntonMeep/vaniton/README.md

 | .          | Matches anything |
 | (abc)      | Grouping |

 Note, that patterns in **vaniton** match entire address string, and by default are case-insensitive (can be changed with `-c` switch).
+If you get stuck, it might be worth it to redirect output into *grep*, *awk*, or some other program of your liking to filter out unwanted addresses.

 Here are some of the examples to get you started:
 ```